Ohio school closure extended; FDA OKs mask-sanitizing system - WHIZ News

-COLUMBUS, Ohio (AP) — Gov. Mike DeWine on Monday announced Ohio schools will remain closed until May 1 to help slow the spread of the coronavirus.
-That extends his school-shutdown order another three weeks, after which it will be evaluated again.
+COLUMBUS, Ohio (AP) — Gov. Mike DeWine on Monday extended the Ohio schools’ shutdown order until May 1 to help slow the spread of the coronavirus, while a federal judge said a state ban on elective surgery was unconstitutional if it prevented abortions from being carried out.

 CARE